Purtis Creek State Park

 While hiking the Wolfpens, we discovered Beautyberry plants at almost every turn.
 The trail periodically passed views to the lake, where we spotted several Jonboats venturing out for a day of fishing.

 At the lake's dam, there was a .5-mile Solar Walk Trail that spread end-to-end along a concrete walkway on the lake side of the dam.
 The trail began with a sign that marked the sun's location and provided information about the sun (size, temperature, etc.).
 There were additional signs along the trail representing each of the eight planets of our solar system, spaced apart at their relative distances from the sun.
-It was an exceptional model for providing perspective on the position of the planets in our solar system.
+It was an exceptional model that provided perspective on the position of the planets in our solar system.
 From Pluto's sign, you could barely see the sun's sign.

 On the morning of our last day at Purtis Creek, I made one final trip down the trail to my private fishing spot.
 The air was cool and humid, and the smell of decomposing leaves on the forest floor was pungent and refreshing.
 I didn't catch any fish, but the magnificent sunrise reflecting off the low-hanging fog over the small cove was worth the trip.